-Endicott College is a private, nonprofit school in a suburban setting in Beverly, Massachusetts.
-Endicott College was founded in 1939 and now enrolls around 4,528 students a year, including 3,269 undergrads.
-Endicott College provides on-campus housing for up to 2,683 students.
-The majority of students live on campus, and first year-students are required to live in campus housing.
-On the weekends, about 88% of students stay on-campus and participate in campus events and social life.
+Endicott College is a private, nonprofit school in the suburban setting of Beverly, Massachusetts.
+Endicott College was founded in 1939 and the school presently has around 4,322 students a year, including 3,296 undergrad students.
+Endicott College ensures housing for up to 2,540 students.
+Most students live in off campus housing, and 88% of students spend their weekends on campus.

 Interested in journalism or communications?
 Endicott College students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

 There are no fraternities or sororities at Endicott College, so it might be a good choice if you're not interested in Greek life.

 Planning to play sports?
 Endicott College has many options for athletes.
 See them all and learn more about life at Endicott College on the Student Life page.

 |Average First-Year Financial Aid Package||$25,002|

 Different people have different ideas about what makes a "good" school.
 Admissions criteria, acceptance rate and average GPA are good indicators of how competitive an institution is.